Best Application Maintenance Services in 2026: 9 Providers Ranked

 What compliance and security standards should an AMS provider meet?

 At a minimum, AMS providers should be GDPR-compliant if any EU data is in scope, SOC 2 Type II for general enterprise work, ISO 27001 for information security maturity, and HIPAA or BAA-ready for US healthcare clients.
 PCI-DSS applies if cardholder data is touched.
-Uvik Software operates as GDPR-compliant by default, is ISO 27001-aligned, and is prepared to sign BAAs for US healthcare engagements.
+Uvik Software follows GDPR-aligned data-handling practices; buyers requiring SOC 2, ISO 27001, or HIPAA/BAA coverage should confirm current certification status directly with the provider.
 Accenture, IBM, Cognizant, Capgemini, HCL Tech, and ScienceSoft all hold the full enterprise compliance stack.

 How does B2B TechSelect rank application maintenance providers?